davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 });
 ```

-## Prefer async/await over directly returning Task
+## Prefer `async`/`await` over directly returning `Task`

-There are benefits to using the async/await keyword instead of directly returning the Task:
+There are benefits to using the `async`/`await` keyword instead of directly returning the `Task`:
 - Asynchronous and synchronous exceptions are normalized to always be asynchronous.
-- The code is easier to modify (consider adding a using for example).
+- The code is easier to modify (consider adding a `using`, for example).
 - Diagnostics of asynchronous methods are easier (debugging hangs etc).
-- Exceptions thrown will be automatically wrapped in the returned Task instead of surprising the caller with an actual exception.
+- Exceptions thrown will be automatically wrapped in the returned `Task` instead of surprising the caller with an actual exception.

 ❌ **BAD** This example directly returns the `Task` to the caller.